pennyl67/openminted-guidelines/guidelines_for_providers_of_publications/instructions_for_publication_repositories_librari.md

-## Sharing scholarly content in OpenMinTeD through aggregators {#instructions-for-publication-repositories-libraries-journals-publishers-etc}
+## Sharing scholarly content through aggregators {#instructions-for-publication-repositories-libraries-journals-publishers-etc}

-If you are a publisher, repository, archive etc., and wish to register scholarly publications that can be harvested for TDM purposes through the [OpenMinTeD platform](https://services.openminted.eu), you can do so
+If you are a publisher, literature repository, archive etc., and wish to register scholarly publications that can be harvested for TDM purposes through the [OpenMinTeD platform](https://services.openminted.eu), you can do so

 * by registering through [OpenAIRE](http://www.openaire.eu), following procedures and guidelines at: [https://www.openaire.eu/validator/welcome.action](https://www.openaire.eu/validator/welcome.action)